deathbeds/pidgy/docs/best-practices.md

 > > - [Donald Knuth] _[Literate Programming]_

-The following best practices for literate programming have emerged while desigined `pidgy`.
+The following best practices for literate programming have emerged while desiging `pidgy`.

 ## List of best practices

 - Restart and run all or it didn't happen.

-  A useful document, as both literature and python program, must be literate in all readable, reproducible and reusable contexts.
+  A document should be literate in all readable, reproducible, and reusable contexts.

-- One `"h1"` or major heading per document.

-  Abide [Web Content Accessibility Guidelines][wcag] so that information can be accessed by differently abled audiences.
-This constraint indicates that one subject should be discussed in each document.
+- When in doubt, abide [Web Content Accessibility Guidelines][wcag] so that information can be accessed by differently abled audiences.

 - [Markdown] documents are sufficient for single units of thought.